Mode veering and symmetry-protected crossings in conservative elastic waveguides: unified perturbation-theoretic interpretation and adaptive tracking: Methodology

 \subsection{Semi-Analytical Finite Element (SAFE)}

-The Semi-Analytical Finite Element (SAFE) method \cite{bartoli_modeling_2006} provides an efficient computational framework for calculating dispersion characteristics in waveguides of uniform cross-section.
-This approach exploits the periodic nature of wave propagation along the axial direction while retaining the versatility of finite element discretization in the transverse plane.

-For a waveguide extending infinitely in the $x$-direction with arbitrary cross-sectional geometry in the $(y,z)$-plane, the displacement field within an element can be expressed using a harmonic function along the propagation direction:
+The Semi-Analytical Finite Element (SAFE) method exploits the translational symmetry of a uniform waveguide to reduce the three-dimensional wave propagation problem to a two-dimensional finite element discretization of the cross-section \cite{bartoli_modeling_2006}.
+For a waveguide extending in the $x$-direction with arbitrary cross-section in the $(y,z)$-plane, the displacement field within an element is expressed as